sourcegraph/handbook/content/engineering/enablement/frontend-platform/index.md

 We have a weekly rotation for triaging and refining issues.
 During their week on rotation, the on-duty teammate is responsible for triaging and clarifying any new issues that have been reported.
 We aim to do the following on a daily basis:

-1. Click the "+ Add cards" button and search for `is:issue is:open label:team/frontend-platform` to find all open issues for the Frontend Platform team that are not yet on our board.
+1. Click the "+ Add cards" button and search for `is:issue is:open label:team/frontend-platform -label:"good first issue" -label:gitstart` to find all open issues for the Frontend Platform team that are not yet on our board.
 For each issue that is found, drag the card into the _Inbox_ column on our board.
 2. For each issue in the _Inbox_ column, consider the following:
    - Is it clear what needs to be done?
 If not, ask for clarification on the ticket, apply an appropriate label (e.g., `needs-more-info`), and move the ticket to the _Needs input_ column.
    - Is it clearly something that should be done by the Frontend Platform team?
 If not, tag other teams (using the appropriate `team/xyz` label) and have a discussion about which is the best team to own the issue.
 Or you can add the `needs-discussion` label and discuss it with the team at an upcoming meeting (e.g. Frontend Platform sync or FPT coffee).